f-bn/ansible-role-postgresql/README.md

 ### General informations

-Ansible role to install and configure standalone PostgreSQL server instance.
+Ansible role to install and configure standalone PostgreSQL server instance on target server(s).

 **Table of Contents**